The 2024/25 UEFA Nations League will get underway towards the end of the calendar year in what will be the fourth iteration of the competition.

-Here is everything you need to know about the latest edition of the UEFA Nations League...
+Here is everything you need to know about the upcoming edition of the UEFA Nations League...

 What is the UEFA Nations League?

 First introduced as recently as 2019, the aim of the Nations League is to add 'more sporting meaning' to international football and reduce 'meaningless friendlies', per UEFA.

 It is a competition that involves all European member nations and essentially eradicates the need (and the time) for those international breaks for meaningless friendlies.